No matter what kind of guitar you play, changing the strings is an essential practice to master.

 Restringing a steel string guitar without bridge pins

-Changing steel strings is easier because most of them have ball ends.
-Just be careful not to injure yourself because they are sharper.
+Changing steel strings is simpler because most of them have ball ends.
+Exercise caution to avoid injury, as they are sharper.

 Tools you will need: